 Having a new baby at home is an exciting time for your growing family.
-There are many steps you can take during this transitional time to keep your baby safe and sound in your home, starting with taking them home from the hospital in the car seat.
+There are many steps you can take during this transitional time to keep your baby safe and to help your baby’s posture and movement development, starting with taking them home from the hospital in the well-fitting car seat.

 Little Ones (0-6 Months)